Skipper 20

-The design was built by Southern Sails in the United States, from 1978 until 1981, but it is now out of production.
+The Skipper 20 is a recreational keelboat first built by Southern Sails in the United States, from 1978 until 1981.

 Design

-The Skipper 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim and simulated lapstrake construction.
+The Skipper 20 is built predominantly of fiberglass, with wood trim and simulated lapstrake construction.
 It has a fractional sloop rig, canoe hull with a raked stem, a rounded transom, a transom-hung rudder controlled by a tiller and a fixed fin keel.
 It was produced in two versions, one with a standard cabin and the other with a cuddy cabin.

 The boat has a draft of 2.00 ft with the standard shoal draft keel.

 The boat is normally fitted with a small 3 to 6 hp well-mounted outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow.
 The portable-type head is located under the "V"-berth.
 Cabin headroom is 54 in.

 The design has a hull speed of 5.2 kn.